markkvdb/cookiecutter-data-science/README.md

 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
-└── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+└── setup.cfg          <- tox file with settings for running tox; see tox.readthedocs.io
 ```

 ## Contributing